dwyl/image-classifier/README.md

 we've fundamentally added two `unique_constraint/3` functions to check for the uniqueness of the newly added
 `idx` and `sha1` function.
-These are enforced at database level so we don't have duplicated images.
+These are enforced at the database level so we don't have duplicated images.

 In addition to these changes,